FlexibleDecay: An automated calculator of scalar decay widths

 \section{Limitations and future extensions}

 Although \FD is designed with generality in mind, the current version still has some limitations on the decays or models we support.
 These are: \begin{itemize} \item Decays of fermions and vector bosons are not supported. \item Decays of a color octet into color octets are not supported.
 Other combinations, like for example $8\to3\otimes\bar{3}$ or $3 \to 8 \otimes3$ are supported. \item Decays containing vertices which cannot be decomposed into a single product of Lorentz and color structure, e.g.\ the quartic\-/gluon vertex, are not supported. \item In general only $1 \to 2$ decays are supported.
-The exception are the decays of scalar and pseudoscalar Higgs bosons to $ZZ$ and $W^+ W^-$ pairs, where we include single and double off\-/shell decays, assuming SM decays of $W^\pm$ and $Z$ bosons. \item Models with fermion flavor-conservation are not supported (\texttt{NoFV} models in \FS\ nomenclature). \item It is assumed that the BSM model contains the SM as a subset.
+The exception are the decays of scalar and pseudoscalar Higgs bosons to $ZZ$ and $W^+ W^-$ pairs, where we include single and double off\-/shell decays, assuming SM decays of $W^\pm$ and $Z$ bosons. \item Models with forced fermion flavor-conservation (where leptons and quarks are not combined into their respective multiplets --- \texttt{NoFV} models in \FS\ nomenclature) are not supported. \item It is assumed that the BSM model contains the SM as a subset.
 For example, BSM models where a SM\-/like weak mixing angle cannot be defined are not supported. \end{itemize} Future extensions removing these limitations and widening the scope of \FD are planned.
 In particular adding decays for fermions and vectors is a priority.
-In the near future we will also add an interface to to \HB\ and \HS\ to make it easier to use the output of \FD in those programs.
+In the near future we will also add an interface to \HB\ and \HS\ to make it easier to use the output of \FD in those programs.
 The program is actively developed and carefully tested for correctness with nightly units tests, minimising the possibility of bugs being introduced during development.
-Users who find they need new features or nonetheless still encounter bugs can report these to the \FS developers at \url{https://github.com/FlexibleSUSY/FlexibleSUSY/issues} or by emailing \href{mailto:flexiblesusy@projects.hepforge.org}{flexiblesusy@projects.hepforge.org} or by contacting one of the developers directly.
+Users who find they need new features or nonetheless still encounter bugs can report these to the \FS developers at \url{https://github.com/FlexibleSUSY/FlexibleSUSY/issues} or by contacting one of the developers directly.